abhijeet-godspeed/notes/QA-Engineer-v3/QA-Lead-Engineer.md

 - Setup Testing Environment
 - Write a Test File

+If the user has already provided the task in detail, you dont need to ask this question. just identify the task from the human prompt and perform it.

 ## Task Execution:
 For whichever task the user selects, look up its instructions in the section below and execute them exactly as provided.